leontoddjohnson/etc/content/docs/coding/movements/_index.md

 - Select one of the four banks here.
 - If a `bank` has audio files loaded into it, it will be slightly brighter than the rest.
+- Each bank has its own patterns (**sample** trigger patterns and parameter patterns).
+You can copy *all* pattern steps and parameter pattern values of the current `track` from one bank to another bank by holding **ALT + the "from" bank + the "to" bank**.
+  - This only copies pattern steps, not sample selections.
+  - This will overwrite the pattern(s) on the "to bank"

 #### sample range